-The arrangement of primary particles in aggregates of identical morphological parameters has modest impact on the vertical-vertical differential scattering cross section at larger scattering angles.
-Quantities dominated by multiple scattering, such as the vertical-horizontal differential scattering cross section, display a much higher sensitivity to aggregate realization.
+Table 2 Orientation-averaged $C{VH}(0 \text{ deg})$ (in nm) for different aggregate realizations and different aggregate sizes N a much higher sensitivity to aggregate realization.
 For this reason, it is concluded that a single aggregate realization cannot be used to represent the radiative properties of a random-oriented ensemble of aggregates as far as the vertical-horizontal differential scattering cross section is concerned.
-This finding is likely applicable to other quantities related to the asymmetric structure of fractal aggregates but further investigation is required.
-The configuration- and orientation-averaged vertical-horizontal differential scattering cross section of the soot aggregates investigated increases with the aggregate size as $N^{1.43}$.
+This finding is likely applicable to other quantities related to the asymmetric structure of fractal aggregates, but further investigation is required.
+The configuration- and orientation-averaged vertical-horizontal differential scattering cross sections of the soot aggregates investigated increase with the aggregate size as $N^{1.43}$ .